-7 School capacity: academic year 2012 to 2013, DfE
+&lt;sup>6 School capacity: academic year 2013 to 2014, DfE

 Bexley, Buckinghamshire, Kent, Lincolnshire, Medway, Slough, Southend-on-Sea, Torbay, Trafford and Sutton.
 The definition used is that they have a high concentration of selective schools, as set out in the Education (Grammar School Ballots) Regulations 1998.